Sub-millimeter propagation of antiferromagnetic magnons via magnon-photon coupling: Introduction

-In the past decade, research has been conducted on revolutionary information-processing devices that use magnon as an information carrier; that is, magnonics has witnessed significant progress\cite{kruglyak2010magnonics,pirro2021advances}.
-Since the study reporting spin-wave logic gate\cite{schneider2008realization}, ferromagnetic magnons have been extensively studied.
-However, in recent years, the focus of research has extended from ferromagnets (FMs) to antiferromagnets (AFMs)\cite{baltz2018antiferromagnetic}.
-This is mainly because of the latter's high resonance frequency up to the terahertz region.
-For applications, magnons must be excited coherently and propagate over a distance longer than their wavelengths to utilize superposition and nonlinearity\cite{pirro2021advances, chumak2022advances}.
-However, excitation and detection of magnons in AFMs are far more challenging than in FMs because AFMs do not exhibit net magnetization.
+In the past decade, significant research has been conducted on revolutionary information-processing devices that utilize magnons as an information carrier, marking significant progress in the field of magnonics\cite{Kruglyak10,Pirro21}.
+Following the study reporting the spin-wave logic gate\cite{Schneider08}, there has been extensive exploration of ferromagnetic magnons.
+In recent years, research focus has extended from ferromagnets (FMs) to antiferromagnets (AFMs)\cite{Baltz18,Li20}.
+This extention is primarily due to the higher resonance frequencies of AFMs, extending into the terahertz region.
+It is desired that magnons are excited coherently and propagate over distances longer than their wavelengths to leverage superposition and nonlinearity\cite{Pirro21, Chumak22}.
+However, the excitation and detection of magnons in AFMs pose greater challenges compared to FMs due to the absence of net magnetization in AFMs.

-One of the established methods for magnon excitation is the electrical spin injection via the spin Hall effect\cite{hirsch1999spin}.
-Although applicable to AFMs\cite{lebrun2018tunable}, it requires microfabrication and is unsuitable for coherent excitation owing to the lack of a high-frequency electric source.
-Ultrashort light pulse can excite and detect coherent magnons in a noncontact manner without microfabircation.
-Previous studies have demonstrated all-optical excitation and detection of antiferromagnetic magnons and they attributed these optical excitation mechanisms to inverse magneto-optical effects\cite{satoh2010spin,nvemec2018antiferromagnetic}.
-However, optical excitation can only address magnons in the vicinity of the Brillouin zone center or zone edge, which cannot usually propagate owing to their group velocity being approximately zero in AFMs.
+Established methods for magnon excitation include electrical spin injection via the spin Hall effect\cite{Hirsch99} and the use of nanometric coplanar waveguides.
+While these methods can be applied to AFMs\cite{Lebrun18,Wang23}, they require microfabrication.
+On the other hand, ultrashort light pulses can excite and detect coherent magnons in a noncontact manner without the need for microfabrication.
+Previous studies have demonstrated the all-optical excitation and detection of antiferromagnetic magnons, attributing these optical excitation mechanisms to inverse magneto-optical effects\cite{Satoh10,Nemec18}.
+Such nonthermal optical excitation is typically limited to addressing magnons near the Brillouin zone center or edge, as magnons in these regions often have a group velocity close to zero in AFMs, hindering their propagation.